 On the 15th April 2018 Falcon Motor Club held its annual spring car trial at Aston Farm, Ivinghoe, a venue set out in the shadow of Ivinghoe beacon in the beautiful Buckinghamshire countryside.
-Made up of grassy hills, the venue offers up its own little amphitheater which lends itself perfectly for off road car trials of this kind.
+Made up of grassy hills, the venue offers up its own little amphitheatre which lends itself perfectly for off-road car trials of this kind.

-The event formed part of the following trials championships: MSA South East, ASEMC, AMSC and the BTRDA and once again this was well supported with a full entry being announce in the run up to the event.
-With good numbers from both the local car club, Falcon MC and others from further afield such as N.Wales, Maidstone, Sevenoaks, Eastbourne and Stroud; including a bumper group from West Suffolk, the day promised to be a good days trialing.
+The event formed part of the following trials championships: MSA South East, ASEMC, AMSC and the BTRDA and once again this was well supported with a full entry being announced in the run-up to the event.
+With good numbers from both the local car club, Falcon MC and others from further afield such as N.Wales, Maidstone, Sevenoaks, Eastbourne and Stroud; including a bumper group from West Suffolk, the day promised to be a good day trialling.
 The National B section of the event attracted 24 across 4 classes, class 1 being the largest with 10.
-On the Clubman’s front there was 26 competitors across 4 classes, Class 4 was the largest with 14 entrance.
+On the Clubman’s front, there were 26 competitors across 4 classes, Class 4 was the largest with 14 entrance.

 On the day the weather was fare to begin with; with a little bit of dampness to the hills that had been laid out, some of the more trickier sections did start to get a big muddy early on over the first couple of runs.

 Round 1 early leader for the different classes were as follows: Nat B – Class 1 Shawn Franklin in the Citroen Saxo lead Barrie Parker in the Fiat 600 by just a single point.
 Class 2 Neil Mackay in the Citroen AX GT started off with a good lead over Derek Hunnisett in the Ford KA.
 Class 3 was a lot closer with Mark Hoppe in the Dutton Melos leading both Steve Courts & Dave Oliver in the Hillman Imp by a single point.